 Data Protection Policy

 Background.
-At the date of approval of this policy the Data Protection Bill is going through Parliament and it is intended that that it will replace the Data Protection Act 1998, and supplement the General Data Protection Regulation (Regulation (EU) 2016/679) (“Data Protection Laws”).
+This policy relates to the General Data Protection Regulation, brought into force in May 2018 to replace the Data Protection Act 2018, and supplement the General Data Protection Regulation (Regulation (EU) 2016/679) (“Data Protection Laws”).

 This document summarises the implication of the Data Protection Laws for Alliance Learning and sets out Alliance Learning’s general Policy on adherence to the Data Protection Laws, and offers specific guidance relating to: